James P. Gleason

-James P. Gleason (1921–2008) was an American politician.
+James P. Gleason (October 14, 1921 – February 1, 2008) was an American politician who was the first executive of Montgomery County, Maryland and to date the only Republican to hold the office.

 Early life, military service, and education

 Gleason was born on October 14, 1921, in Cleveland, Ohio, to John and Millicent Gleason.
 His father worked as an accountant and an auditor, and his job required him to travel frequently.
 Gleason attended parochial schools in Cleveland, including Cathedral Latin High School.
 Gleason worked at a bowling alley and as a restaurant busboy after school.
 After three years of high school, he dropped out to work as a brakeman on the Pennsylvania Railroad's Cleveland–Youngstown route.

 Two years later, Gleason joined the United States Army during World War II, where he was assigned to work on supply trains in Iran with the Army Transportation Corps.
 Gleason earned the rank of staff sergeant.

 Georgette E. Smith, a native of Staten Island who had joined WAVES, met Gleason while she was stationed in Cleveland.

 As Gleason's discharge date approached, a friend in the Army from Anacostia suggested that Gleason should move to Washington for college.
 Following his marriage to Georgette and discharge from the Army in October 1945, Gleason took and passed a high school equivalency exam, but his high school refused to honor his test results, denying him the diploma he needed to enroll at Georgetown University.
 James A. McFadden, the bishop of the Roman Catholic Diocese of Youngstown and a friend of Gleason's mother, wrote a letter on his behalf to Georgetown University, and the school decided to admit him for the spring term of 1946.

 Gleason and his wife rented an apartment in Suitland, Maryland, while he attended school.
 Gleason completed the equivalent of seven years of schooling in four and a half years, and he graduated with honors from Georgetown University Law Center with a combined Bachelor of Arts and Juris Doctor in 1950.
 Gleason passed Maryland's bar exam in November 1950.